 Let’s look at the racquet’s playability and how it plays across all strokes with all the technical jargon behind us.

-As a Professional Tour Tennis Coach for nearly 20 years, I will give you my opinion on how the racquet feels, responds, and whether it’s a racquet that can be used for all players levels.
+As a Professional Tour Tennis Coach for nearly 20 years, I will give you my opinion on how the racquet feels and responds and whether it’s a racquet that can be used for all player’s levels.

-For me personally, I love the feel upon impact with the Babolat Pure Aero and the instant feeling of satisfaction it creates.
-The racquet with its Coretex Technology gives the frame a stable nature but not so sturdy that it interferes with the racquet’s feel.
+Personally, I love the feel upon impact with the Babolat Pure Aero and the instant feeling of satisfaction it creates.
+The racquet, with its Coretex Technology, gives the frame a stable nature but is not so sturdy that it interferes with the racquet’s feel.

 The light head makes it such a comfortable racquet to control, yet although light, it retains specific stability to the racquet allowing for fast swings with a controlled ball flight.

-I found myself creating much more spin and power than I usually would using my regular racquet.
-The power and spin came quickly without much effort, and as time went on, I felt myself grow in confidence.
+I created much more power and spin than I usually would using my regular racquet.
+The power and spin came quickly without much effort, and as time passed, I felt myself grow in confidence.

-This allowed me to swing faster, in turn, imparting vast amounts of heavy spin on the ball.
-For a moment there, I genuinely felt like Rafael Nadal, even if it was for only a moment.
+This allowed me to swing faster, imparting vast amounts of heavy spin on the ball.
+I genuinely felt like Rafael Nadal for a moment, even if it was for only a moment.

 This is particularly true for those players using a western or even semi-western forehand grip.
 It accentuates the spin on the ball, resulting in a ball loaded with heavy topspin.

-For volleys that are shoulder’s height, the Babolat Pure Aero offers crisp contact and good power penetration through the ball, resulting in a robust solid volley.
+For shoulder-height volleys, the Babolat Pure Aero offers crisp contact and good power penetration through the ball, resulting in a robust solid volley.

-For volleys below the net’s height, however, a softer touch with lighter hands is required.
+However, a softer touch with lighter hands is required for volleys below the net’s height.
 This may prove difficult for beginners and intermediates and is one drawback of the light head and slightly stiff frame.

-I found by using a vibration dampener to the strings; the racquet did display a softer, more comfortable feel.
+Using a vibration dampener to the strings, the racquet did display a softer, more comfortable feel.

 Overall the Babolat Pure Aero is probably not the best racquet choice for those players who spend a lot of time at the net.
-Although competent at the net, the racquet falls a bit behind in this category compared to similar racquets.
+Although competent at the net, the racquet falls slightly behind in this category compared to similar racquets.

-The Babolat Pure Aero comes to the forefront on the serve, displaying power, spin, and control on a variety of different serves.
-The open string pattern allows for flat, slice, and kick serves, making it an absolute delight to serve with and gives the server maximum confidence.
+The Babolat Pure Aero comes to the forefront on the serve, displaying control, power, and spin on various serves.
+The open string pattern allows for flat, slice, and kick serves, making it an absolute delight to serve with and giving the server maximum confidence.

-Serving flat, the Babolat Pure Aero showed excellent power, and with the open string pattern, I was able to impart spin on the ball, helping with control.
+Serving flat, the Babolat Pure Aero showed excellent power, and with the open string pattern, I could impart spin on the ball, helping with control.

 The Babolat Pure Aero will help players who struggle to create sidespin or topspin on their serves.
 My slice serve has always been my most potent serve, and with the spin potential from the Babolat Pure Aero, I was amazed at how much spin is created.

-Overall the Babolat Pure Aero shines when it comes to serving all variations and spin options.
-The only negative point I would mention is that there was quite a bit of vibration on occasion if contact was not made with the sweet spot.
+Overall the Babolat Pure Aero shines when serving all variations and spin options.
+The only negative point is that there was quite a bit of occasional vibration if contact was not made with the sweet spot.
 Here again, I would recommend using a vibration dampener to help limit the wrist and arms’ stress.

 It gives the player confidence to swing freely and without hesitation and promotes a very aggressive mindset.
-The open string pattern combined with the aerodynamic frame makes the Babolat Pure Aero an excellent racquet to return serve.
+The open string pattern combined with the aerodynamic frame makes the Babolat Pure Aero an excellent return-serve racquet.

 The more massive head provides beginner and intermediate players with a larger sweet spot and more margin for error.

-For those players who prefer a softer feeling at impact, stringing the racquet with a good quality polyester or multifilament string, are recommended.
+For those players who prefer a softer feeling at impact, stringing the racquet with a good-quality polyester or multifilament string is recommended.

-Another top tip for the Babolat Pure Aero is to change the strings out regularly, especially if you are using polyester strings, which can deaden over time.
+Another tip for the Babolat Pure Aero is to change the strings out regularly, especially if you use polyester strings, which can deaden over time.